Posts|November 12, 2020

 Similar to surety underwriting, programs are strictly and continuously underwritten based on business plans, past project loss experience, financial condition, internal controls and overall proven track record.
 Projects parameters are set based on locations, size, type, work category, duration and procurement method and are endorsed/enrolled at inception with single and aggregate limits subject to both deductibles and co-insurance.

 Pricing is unique to each case and varies dependent on the underwriting criteria above and desired parameters for project enrollment.
-General rates are from $1 to $4 per $1,000 of total projects enrolled and average deductibles are $1M.
+If you have additional questions or are interested in discussing the product in greater detail please contact our office.

 Travelers plans to roll out Project Loss Insurance in late 2020 or early 2021.